jednano/eclint/README.md

 ## Support for doc comments

 When you use doc comments, eclint might report a error with your indentation style.
-At this Case, you need to defines the style of the doc comments you are using in `.editorconfig`:
+At this case, you need to defines the style of the doc comments you are using in `.editorconfig`:
 ```
 [*]
 # C-style doc comments